 Peach and bourbon glazed ham makes the perfect centerpiece for your Christmas or Easter table.
 A luscious sticky glaze that is finger licking delicious.

 A heavily glazed baked ham is a sight to behold.
 As much as I love ham it is the glaze that wins my heart.
-Last year I made a dark and stormy glazed baked ham, which was a big success with readers.
-This year I kept the booze factor and took some summer inspiration with peaches.
+Last year I made a dark and stormy baked ham, which was a big success with readers.
+This year I kept the booze factor alive with some summer inspiration with peaches.

 For the perfectly glazed Christmas ham there are two factors to take into consideration, the ham’s fat layer and the glaze.
 The rendering of the fat layer with the glaze’s sugars caramelise together for a sticky deep glorious sheen.